-The following letter is used for inner and outer macro instruction operands that cannot be assigned any of the above letinner This includes macro ters. instruction operands that are symbols.
+The following letter is used for inner and outer macro instruction operands that cannot be assigned any of the above let-This ters. includes inner macro instruction operands that are symbols.

 This letter is also assigned to symbols that name EQU and LTORG statements, to any symbols occurring more than once in the name field of source statements, and to all symbols naming statements with expressions as modifiers.